Turtini/labs/openshift-admin/do180/readme.md

 # Red Hat OpenShift Administration I Practice Labs (DO180)

 Hands-on practice labs aligned to **Red Hat OpenShift Administration I (DO180)**.
+These labs have been used by public sector practitioners as part of hands-on preparation for Red Hat OpenShift Administration (DO180) and related OpenShift operational work.

-These labs focus on foundational OpenShift skills using the `oc` CLI and OpenShift-native workflows.
+They focus on foundational OpenShift skills using the `oc` CLI and OpenShift-native workflows.

 This track is designed to build **confidence, correctness, and operational awareness** before progressing to advanced administration or exam-focused tracks such as EX280.